-To add text that does not vary to a chart title or an axis title, use Source Data- Titles.
+To add text that does not vary to a chart title or an axis title, use Source Data- Titles, as shown in Figure 11-10.
 The chart design in the report executable file displays the same text strings that you type in chart and axis fields on Titles.